home-assistant/home-assistant.io/source/_integrations/icloud.markdown

 {% include integrations/config_flow.md %}

 {% warning %}
 You may receive recurring emails and notifications from Apple stating that someone has logged into your account if the integration is improperly configured.
+If this occurs, select `Don't Allow` on your iOS device and reconfigure the Integration Credentials when prompted.

 For the notification, press "Allow", then "OK".
 {% endwarning %}